Thiensville, Wisconsin: Parks and recreation

+Parks include Molyneux Park, Village Park, and a pedestrian riverwalk.

+The Ozaukee Interurban Trail runs through the city.

+Government

 Thiensville is organized as a village governed by an elected board of trustees, comprising a village president and six trustees, all of whom are elected for three-year terms.
-The current president is Van Mobley, a Concordia University Wisconsin professor of history and economics who was first elected president in April 2012.
+The current president is John R. Rosing, a Thiensville-Mequon Rotary Club for over 30 years who was elected president in April 2024.
 The board meets on the third Monday of each month at 6 p.m. in the Thiensville Village Hall.
 Since 1984, the village's day-to-day operations have been managed by a full-time city administrator.

 As part of Wisconsin's 6th congressional district, Thiensville is represented by Glenn Grothman (R) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
-Alberta Darling (R) represents Thiensville in the Wisconsin State Senate, and Deb Andraca (D) represents Thiensville in the Wisconsin State Assembly.
+Dan Knodl (R) represents Thiensville in the Wisconsin State Senate, and Deb Andraca (D) represents Thiensville in the Wisconsin State Assembly.

-Thiensville Fire Department

-Thiensville's volunteer fire department was organized in 1857 by village founder Joachim Heinrich Thien.
-Brian Reiels currently serves as fire chief.
-The department has one fire station, located at 250 Elm Street, and also maintains the William F. Rausch Fire Museum in the historic 1914 Fire Department & Village Hall on Main Street.

-Thiensville Police Department

-Thiensville's full-time police department was established in 1967.
-Prior to that, the village had a part-time village constable or village marshal.
-The department employs seven full-time sworn officers, one civilian administrator, and fourteen reserve officers.
-Curt Kleppin has served as police chief since 2018.
+After the 2024 redistricting act, Dan Knodl no longer resides in the 8th Senate district and announced he would seek election in the 24th Assembly district instead.
+Jodi Habush Sinykin has announced her candidacy for the 8th Senate district.

 Education

 Thiensville's public schools are operated by the Mequon-Thiensville School District.
 The villages students attend two of the district's three elementary schools, serving grades kindergarten through fifth grade.
 Students in northern and eastern Thiensville attend Oriole Lane Elementary, while students from southwestern Thiensville attend Wilson Elementary.
 All students from Thiensville attend Steffen Middle School for sixth through eighth grades and Homestead High School for grades nine through twelve.
-In 2009, Homestead was ranked by BusinessWeek magazine as the state's top high school.
-The school's mascot is a Highlander.

 Christ Alone Evangelical Lutheran Church also operates a parochial school in Thiensville for students from kindergarten through eight grade.